otarbes/clickclickbankbank/content/_index.md

       If you have identical links for the same product on multiple page, we will deduct only one link from your link quota.
   - question: Is there any requirements to use the service?
-    answer: In order to use our tool, it is imperative that you already have access to the official Amazon Product Advertising API.
-Please check in your Amazon Affiliate Account to ensure that you are able to create API keys before you buy.
+    answer: Yes!
+In order to use our tool, you will be required to provide your official Amazon Product Advertising API Key.
+Please check in your Amazon Affiliate Account to ensure that you are able to create API keys, before you buy any ClickClickBankBank Plan.
   - question: What is your refund/cancellation policy?
     answer: We will accept your refund request for free for 7 days or if you haven’t started any scan in your account.
 You can also change or cancel your plan at